Shawshank redemption character analysis

 died.
 Because of me, the way I am.

-It would take Andy years from that first night in jail to progress his self-analysis beyond the cliche-like ‘being in the wrong place in the wrong time’.
-At the very edge of a breakdown and possible death, the character finally admits his guilt in the death of his wife: not on the physical level of taking the revolver, but a rather emotional level.
-Going enough back to 1947 and the ‘fishing’ that night, Andy could be regarded (emotional on-scale) with no more than a ‘cold fish’ label.
-Outside the walls of Shawshank, Dufresne was indeed the very hotshot smart banker, in the worst stereotypic sense, who had loved his wife but never had guts to express this feeling as a human being.
+It would take Andy years from that first night in jail to progress his self-analysis beyond the cliché-like ‘being in the wrong place at the wrong time’.
+At the very edge of a breakdown and possible death, the character finally admits his guilt in the death of his wife, not on the physical level of taking the revolver, but on a rather emotional level.
+Going back to 1947 and the ‘fishing’ that night, Andy could be regarded (emotionally on scale) with no more than a ‘cold fish’ label.
+Outside the walls of Shawshank, Dufresne was indeed the very hotshot smart banker, in the worst stereotypical sense, who had loved his wife but never had the guts to express this feeling as a human being.

 Andy Dufresne: the iconic movie character

-It may seem, that Andy’s encounter with RED had always been no more than a parameter while surviving the sentence within a maximum-security prison.
-Originally it was pretty so, yet Andy’s will to transform himself and the lives of the others around him would later become a guarantee of survival.
-In the well-known scene on the roof, a footstep away from death, Dufresne leaves his standoffishness behind to take advantage of the situation and even to assist Hadley.
-Emotions of fear and simple joy for the other inmates with a bottle of beer in the hands: all this compel Andy to fell himself a human again.
+It may seem that Andy’s encounter with RED had always been no more than a parameter while surviving the sentence within a maximum-security prison.
+Originally, it was pretty so, yet Andy’s will to transform himself and the lives of the others around him would later become a guarantee of survival.
+In the well-known scene on the roof, a footstep away from death, Dufresne leaves his standoffishness behind to take advantage of the situation, even to assist Hadley.
+Emotions of fear and simple joy for the other inmates with a bottle of beer in their hands: all this compels Andy to feel himself a human again.
 On this occasion, Red’s words should be regarded explicitly to Andy Dufresne rather than to an abstract inmate.
 Red and the others feel ‘normal’ while drinking a cold beer on the roof.
 For Andy, this starts with an ability to be thankful for the small mercies of life

 A metaphor for life: Shawshank redemption explained